Mharbulous/Paginator/docs/stories/story-1.1.md

 - [x] Task 3 (AC: 1, 2, 3) Create `@media print` styles
   - [x] Implement print styles that ensure pages print with correct dimensions
-  - [x] Configure print margins to match the on-screen representation
+  - [x] Configure print page-insets to match the on-screen representation
   - [x] Define styles for the `.screen-only` and `.pgntr-print-only` classes

 - [x] Task 4 (AC: all) Create a basic test HTML file to verify CSS implementation